Punjabi Egg Curry (Anda Curry)

 Add 1 cup finely chopped onions and cook until slightly browned, stirring frequently (4-5 minutes).

-Now add 1 teaspoon chopped ginger and 1 teaspoon chopped garlic and cook until onions are golden brown in color (4-5 minutes).
+Now add 1 teaspoon chopped ginger and 1 teaspoon chopped garlic and cook until onions are golden brown (4-5 minutes).

 Add ½ cup tomato puree (or ¼ cup tomato paste) and cook for 3-4 minutes.